cbcrg/tcoffee/docs/tcoffee_manual.rst

 Last, but not least, bear in mind that these methods have only been evaluated by comparison with reference structure based sequence alignments.
 This is merely one criterion among many.
 In theory, these methods should be evaluated for their ability to produce alignments that lead to accurate trees, good profiles or good models.
 Unfortunately, these evaluation procedures do not yet exist.

-The Main Methods and their Scope
+The main methods and their scope
 --------------------------------
 There are many MSA packages around.
 The main ones are ClustalW, Muscle, Mafft, T-Coffee and ProbCons.
 You can almost forget about the other packages, as there is virtually nothing you could do with them that you will not be able to do with these packages.